Biden's public lands director named to lead environmental group

 The land bureau has jurisdiction over almost a quarter-billion acres (100 million hectares) of land, primarily in western states, that is used for oil exploration, mining, livestock grazing, recreation and other purposes.

-Under Stone-Manning, it sharply reduced oil and gas lease sales and raised royalty rates that companies must pay to extract the fuel.
+Under Stone-Manning the bureau sharply reduced oil and gas lease sales and raised royalty rates that companies must pay to extract the fuel.
 It also issued a rule elevating the importance of conservation, by making it a “use” of public lands on par with drilling or grazing.

 That marked a sharp departure from the land bureau's longstanding reputation for favoring commercial development over environmental preservation.